How to Become a Registered Nutritionist in NZ

 So you love food and health and have a passion for the magic of nutrients?
 Becoming a Registered Nutritionist could be your destiny!
 But… how do you make that happen?
 Read on!

 When I started studying I didn’t even know that Registered Nutritionists existed!
-Then, by chance, I found a Registered Nutritionist on Facebook doing cool stuff, went investigating and found that I too could become such a being.
-Eventually I did reach the promised land, but I have a solid memory of the journey being confusing as all hell.
+Then I found a Registered Nutritionist on Facebook doing cool stuff and discovered that I too could become as cool.
+Eventually I did reach the promised land, but with hardwired memories of the journey being confusing as all hell.
 I wasn’t sure what to do, or when.

-Since then, the system has been streamlined, however in my side hustle of doing Social Media for the Nutrition Society, I still see regular questions from Nutritionists somewhere along the yellow brick road and feeling lost.
+Since then, the system has been streamlined, however in my side hustle of Social Media Manager for the Nutrition Society, I still get questions from Nutritionists somewhere along the yellow brick road and feeling lost.
 This article is for you, fledgling Nutritionists!
 It will probably be long so let’s grab a plate of Success Cookies and embed a table of contents.
 Click the headings to jump to that section.

 - How to Become a Registered Nutritionist in NZ